lorenzobadas/CTF-writeups/DCTF-2022/glade_writeup.md

 ### Solving the maze

 First of all we have to associate to each element of the matrix its conditions.
-From IDA we can get a list of every function that calls a certain check, and from there we build the matrix.
+We can easily get a list of every function that calls a certain check, and from there we build the matrix.

 This is the matrix, where each element of it contains the moves allowed to get there.